babel/rfcs/README.md

 ## The RFC Lifecycle

 Once an RFC is merged into this repo, then the authors may implement it and submit a pull request to the appropriate Babel repo without opening an issue.
 Note that the implementation still needs to be reviewed separate from the RFC, so you should expect more feedback and iteration.

-If the RFC authors choose not to implement the RFC, then the RFC may be implemented by anyone.
-There is no guarantee that RFCs not implemented by their author will be implemented by the Babel team.

 Changes to the design during implementation should be reflected by updating the related RFC.
 The goal is to have RFCs to look back on to understand the motivation and design of shipped Babel features.